GitHub badges! (PHP repository) - Tutorial with Travis and GitHub

 README.md

-The last step to use the Build Badge is update the file README.md in your GitHub repository.
+The last step to use the Build Badge is to update the file README.md in your GitHub repository.

 Getting link to the badge